Afghan forces regain control of a symbolic district in south

 Helmand province in the south has seen some of the fiercest battles over the course of the war that began almost 14 years ago.
 British forces lost more than 400 men trying to defeat the Taliban and some 350 U.S. Marines were also killed there.

-"A comprehensive operation led by chief of the army staff, managed to retake Musa Qala in which 220 enemies were killed and wounded," Afghanistan's defense ministry said in a statement.
+"A comprehensive operation led by chief of the army staff, managed to retake Musa Qala in which 220 enemies were killed and wounded," Afghanistan's defence ministry said in a statement.

 British and Afghan troops first wrenched Musa Qala, a town of about 20,000 people that straddles opium farms and smuggling routes, from the Taliban eight years ago before the Islamist militants won it back four days ago.